 Religious Education Sessions:

-Please check our website or the Parish Facebook page for last minute changes to the religious education schedule due to weather and other changes.
+Please check the website or the Parish Facebook page for last minute changes to the schedule due to weather and other changes.

 If you have questions or would like more information, please contact Tammy Wendler at email@example.com or call the parish office at (715) 535-2571.

 The Diocese of Green Bay is committed to creating and providing safe and sacred places in our parishes, schools, and other institutions so that children, young people and vulnerable adults will be protected from any harm, including physical and sexual abuse.
 This is in agreement with the U.S. Bishops Charter for the Protection of Children and Young People, the Apostolic Letter of Pope John Paul II, Sacramentorum Sanctitatis Tutela and theEssential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons.

 The Diocese of Green Bay will not tolerate the sexual abuse or sexual exploitation of a minor/vulnerable adult by a priest, deacon, other minister, employee or volunteer who is in the service of the Diocese.

 Diocesan representatives will take very seriously every allegation of sexual misconduct.
 Any person bringing such a complaint will be treated with compassion and understanding.
 This manual provides a description of those procedures that will ensure the proper handling of such claims.

 The Diocese has instituted a mandatory continuing education program (Virtus Training) concerning the sexual abuse of minors.
 This program was implemented to help raise awareness and understanding among parents, priests, deacons, school personnel, catechists, youth ministers, staff members, and volunteers who have substantial contact with minors.